1) INSOMNIA or WAKING UP FREQUENTLY SOON AFTER YOU DO FALL ASLEEP

 Low levels of the neurotransmitter serotonin, which can cause depression, is also implicated with insomnia.
 High cortisol can also be caused by Lyme or reactivated Epstein Barr Virus–the latter of which at least 95% of adult have dormant in their bodies, but which can reactivate due to stress or illness.

 To find out more about Base Line Hormone Testing click here.

-To find out more information and to book your free initial consultation call us today on 02 9460 0479 or fill in your details below so we can help you with your health objectives towards optimum health.
+To find out more information, and to book your free initial consultation with my team, call us today on 02 9460 0479 or fill in your details below so we can help you with your health objectives towards optimum health.

 [gravityform id=”2″ name=”Book a Free Initial Free Consultation”]